Avro Canada C102 Jetliner

-The Avro Canada C102 Jetliner was a Canadian prototype medium-range turbojet-powered jet airliner built by Avro Canada in 1949.
-It was beaten to the air by only 13 days by the de Havilland Comet, thereby becoming the second jet airliner in the world.
-The name "Jetliner" was chosen as a shortening of the term "jet airliner", a term which is still in popular usage.
+On 10 August 1949, the Jetliner performed its maiden flight; it was beaten to the air by only 13 days by the British airliner de Havilland Comet, thereby becoming the second purpose-built jet-powered airliner in the world, while both were preceded by the Nene Lancastrian, and the Nene Viking, both of which were conversions of piston engine airliners.
 The aircraft was considered suitable for busy routes along the US eastern seaboard and garnered intense interest, notably from Howard Hughes who even offered to start production under license.
-However, continued delays in Avro Canada's all-weather interceptor project, the CF-100 Canuck, led to an order to stop working on the project in 1951, with the prototype Jetliner later cut up for scrap.
+Furthermore, it drew attention from at least six airlines as well as both the United States Air Force and United States Navy as potential operators.
+At one point, the Jetliner was scheduled to enter service in October 1952.
+However, continued delays in Avro Canada's all-weather interceptor project, the CF-100 Canuck, contributed to a 1951 order from C.D.
+Howe for the company to discontinue all work on the project.
+Despite this, flights of the sole completed prototype Jetliner continued until December 1956, shortly after which it was cut up for scrap.